 Sydney Opera House Unwrapped season, 15 – 19 August 2018

 Duration: 70 minutes.

-Suits medium sized studio theatre, ideally with minimum 8m x 8m stage.
+Suits medium sized studio or proscenium theatre, ideally with minimum 8m x 8m stage.

 Set comprises 3 custom built seats on 2m high steel poles and baseplates, and black carpet.